qrzbing/zed-android-port/README.md

 ---

+<a id="caveats"></a>
 ## <img src="https://api.iconify.design/lucide:triangle-alert.svg?color=%23999999&height=22" valign="middle" /> &nbsp;Caveats

 This is just a proof of concept.
 No promises, might be highly unstable.
 The list isn't comprehensive.

 - Soft keyboard not bridged.
-Hardware keyboard required.
+Hardware keyboard required for text input.
+- Input has rough edges.
+Hardware keyboard, mouse, trackpad, and touch all work for most flows, but some keystrokes / pointer events may not register or behave consistently.
+Touch scroll and drag are the most fragile; keyboard is the most reliable.
 - 60Hz on 120Hz panels.
 Haven't opted into 120Hz via `ANativeWindow_setFrameRate` yet.
 - Some extension-shipped LSPs are glibc-only and won't run.
 JVM/Node/Python LSPs work via Termux's bionic runtimes.
 - No collab / AI / livekit panels.
 Cfg-gated to mocks.